Svalbard Clothing: What to Wear in Spitsbergen

 So, that’s it!
 Please keep in mind, that this list is intended for those travelling to the region for a short period of time.
 If I were going to Svalbard or anywhere like it for a good stretch, I’d consider investing in good quality items, to keep me warm.
 As it were, I managed to borrow much of what I needed from friends.
 Saved me bucketloads of cash, which was nice.
 Hooray!

-Have you been to Svalbard, or anywhere else like it?
-What would you recommend adding to this list?
+Have you been to Longyearbyen, or anywhere else like it?
+What other Svalbard clothing would you recommend adding to this list?

 Planning a trip up north?
 Please pin this post for future reference!